Thanksgiving Simple Swap Recipe Round Up!

 Here are my top tips for staying calm and centered this Thanksgiving:

 Put yourself at the tippy top of your to-do list.
 Every day over the next week, spend 20 minutes on yourself, ideally first thing in the morning.
 Go on a walk, meditate, take a relaxing shower or epsom salt bath.
-Make a commitment to yourself to start your day with a little “you” time.
+Make a commitment to yourself to start your day with a little “you” time.- Check out these resources for meditation and yoga:

 Read last year’s Thanksgiving blog article for step by step guidance.
 It only takes 5 minutes!